-Public Holidays in Ghana 2025 – National & Religious Calendar
+Public Holidays in Ghana 2026 – National & Public Observances

 Ghana recognizes a set of statutory public holidays and commemorative days each year.
 These include national anniversaries, Christian holidays, and Islamic observances whose dates shift with the lunar calendar.
 Government institutions, banks, and many businesses close on statutory holidays.
-Some commemorative days are observed culturally but are not full public holidays.
-The 2025 list is published by Ghana’s Ministry of the Interior.
+Some commemorative days are culturally observed but are not full public holidays.

 Overview of Public Holidays in Ghana

-Ghana’s public holidays include fixed-date national celebrations (e.g., Independence Day, Constitution Day), Christian holidays tied to Easter, and Islamic holidays that depend on moon sighting (Eid ul-Fitr, Eid ul-Adha, Shaqq Day).
-Commemorative days like African Union Day are acknowledged but not always treated as non-working holidays.
+Ghana’s public holidays include fixed-date national celebrations (such as Independence Day and Constitution Day), Christian holidays tied to Easter, and Islamic holidays that depend on moon sighting (Eid ul-Fitr, Shaqq Day, and Eid ul-Adha).
+Certain commemorative days, like African Union Day, are acknowledged but are not statutory non-working holidays.

 Statutory Public Holidays in Ghana (2025)